-- Dr Lan Weiguang (Non-Independent Non-Executive Chairman) - Mr Chen Guansheng (Non-Independent Non-Executive Director) - Mr Foong Daw Ching (Lead Independent Director) - Mr He Kaijun (Independent Director)
+Mr Foong Daw Ching (Lead Independent Director)

+Mr He Kaijun (Independent Director)

-The Board has examined its size and is of the view that the current board size is appropriate for effective decisionmaking, taking into account the scope and nature of the operations of the Company and the core competencies and experience of its members.
+The Board has examined its size and is of the view that the current board size is appropriate for effective decision-making, taking into account the scope and nature of the operations of the Company and the core competencies and experience of its members.

-The Board is of the view that there is a strong and independent element on the Board with Independent Directors forming at least one-third of the Board although the Independent Directors do not make up at least half of the Board where the Chairman and the CEO are immediate family members.
-Matters requiring the Board's approval are discussed and deliberated with participation from each member of the Board and all major decisions are made without any one individual influencing or dominating the decision making process.
+The Board is of the view that there is a strong and independent element on the Board with Independent Directors forming at least half of the Board where the Chairman and the CEO are immediate family members.
+Matters requiring the Board's approval are discussed and deliberated with participation from each member of the Board and all major decisions are made without any individual influencing or dominating the decision-making process.

-The Board considers an "independent" director as one who has no relationship with the Group, its related corporations, its 10% shareholders or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of the Director's independent business judgment with a view to the best interest of the Company and Group.
+The Board considers an "independent" director as one who has no relationship with the Group, its related corporations, its substantial shareholders or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of the Director's independent business judgment with a view to the best interest of the Company and Group.